hsnetzer/DailyNews/README.md

 - Implement a way to reset the section list.
 - Save articles and prevent them being deleted after 7 days.
 - Create a richer UI for the articles list.
+- Make sure image isn't set after a cell has been reused.